milanm/DotNet-Developer-Roadmap/README.md

 ### .NET Core

 [.NET Core](https://dotnet.microsoft.com/en-us/download) is one of the runtimes in the .NET Ecosystem.
-It was released in 2016. and it's open-sourced (https://github.com/dotnet/core).
+It was released in 2016. and it's [open-sourced](https://github.com/dotnet/core).
 It does not represent a new version of the .NET Framework and will not replace it.
 It is an entirely independent version, built to allow cross-platform capability for application development. .NET Core consists of an App Host (dotnet.exe) that runs CLR and Library.
 It has a Common language runtime (CoreCLR) and .NET Core Class Library.
 It supports different application workloads, such as ASP.NET Core (MVC and API), console applications, and UWP (currently).

 .NET Core can run on different platforms: Windows Client, Server, IoT, Linux, Ubuntu, FreeBSD, Tizen, and Mac OSX, and can be installed side-by-side of different versions per machine or user.